Landsat 8 Bands and Band Combinations

 Geology (7, 6, 2)

 The geology band combination uses SWIR-2 (7), SWIR-1 (6), and blue (2).
 This band combination is particularly useful for identifying geological formations, lithology features, and faults.

 Bathymetric (4, 3, 1)

-The bathymetric band combination (4,3,1) uses the red (4), green (3) and coastal band to peak into water.
-The coastal band is useful in coastal, bathymetric and aerosol studies because it reflects blues and violets.
-This band combination is good for estimating suspended sediment in water.
+The bathymetric band combination (4,3,1) uses the red (4), green (3), and coastal band to peak into water.
+The coastal band is useful in coastal, bathymetric, and aerosol studies because it reflects blues and violets.
+This band combination is good for estimating suspended sediment in the water.

-The vegetation index leverages the properties of the red (which vegetation absorbs) and near infrared bands (which vegetation strongly reflects).
+The vegetation index leverages the properties of the red (which vegetation absorbs) and near-infrared bands (which vegetation strongly reflects).
 As the name implies, we use it to monitor vegetation health and vigor.
 Normalized Difference Vegetation Index (NDVI) always ranges from -1 to +1.
 Negative values are indicative of water and moisture.
-But high NDVI values suggests dense vegetation canopy.
+But high NDVI values suggest a dense vegetation canopy.